tillkaeufer/DuCKLinG/README.md

 The input file provides all the information for the retrieval.
 You don't need to change anything in the python scripts.

 There are different sections in the input files that govern different things.

+The README.md file in the Input_files folder explains the meaning of all parameters that the model uses.

 #### Settings
 This is where the settings for background data are provided: